quagencup/quagencup/README.md

 ##
 &zwnj;

 > Hello!
 I'm **@quagencup**, but I go by windows or quagen.
 I'm a 17 year old Developer studying Coding & Cyber Security.
-If you'd like to contact me fast use my discord above!
+If you'd like to contact me fast use my discord above!(Temporarily Unavaliable)

 </p>